actorsystem/actorsystem-ts/README.md

 # Bunnies

-Microservices Toolchain for RabbitMQ
+Microservices Actor Toolchain for RabbitMQ

+Build more services faster, better and with more smiles.

 Extracted out of patterns used in my work on a multitute of live systems.

+Simplifies an abstracts the creation of actors that respond to messages received via AMQP.

+Each actor maintains its own single queue of messages from which it pulls and reacts to messages.

+Sane defaults for managing amqp state make previously tedious code warm and fuzzy, like a bunny.

 ## Library

 Each actor consumes messages from a single rabbitmq queue.
+On startup the actor will establish connection with your AMQP server, assert the specified exchange and queue, and bind the queue to the exchange with the routing key.

 Usage